qaviinan/roteless/README.md

 ## Overview

-**Roteless** is a comprehensive application designed to enhance vocabulary acquisition by converting memes into mnemonic devices using generative AI.
+**Roteless** is a fun application designed to enhance vocabulary acquisition by converting memes into mnemonic devices using generative AI.
 The project consists of two main components:

 - **Frontend**: A Flutter-based application that fetches memes from Reddit, incorporates vocabulary into the captions using Large Language Models (LLMs), and presents the content interactively on both Android and Web platforms.